welcome first-year students!

 what is Jewish Studies?

 Jewish Studies at Northwestern is an interdisciplinary enterprise examining Jewish life from ancient to modern times with a focus on the interaction between the Jewish people and the world.
 It studies Judaism as a religion and Jews as a civilization in its own right, but also contemplates Jews as an ethnic group that has made significant contributions to Western thought.
 It considers cultures and civilizations, texts and languages, philosophy and literature, religion and history, majority and minority groups, universally shared and particular values.
 Courses in Jewish Studies help develop critical skills, hone comparative approaches, and build bridges between the universal and the particular.

 What do we offer?

-Introductory courses are offered at the 100 and 200 levels and are a great starting place for someone interested in exploring the themes of Jewish Studies.
+Introductory courses are offered at the 200 level and are a great starting place for someone interested in exploring the themes of Jewish Studies.
 We particularly recommend these classes as an introduction to this field of study.

 - RELIGION 220 Intro. to Hebrew Bible